 These students credit instructor Brenda Knutson as their inspiration, noting that she models positive encouragement and a cooperative spirit that transcends the classroom experience.
 They describe her commitment to a high quality education for each individual student and appreciate that she leads by example.
 “Brenda holds us to excellence because she expects nothing less from herself,” stated one student.

-Her creative techniques lend a sense of camaraderie and teamwork among
+of learning styles.
+Her creative techniques lend a sense of camaraderie and teamwork

-the students.
-Said one student, “When our workload becomes more
+among the students.
+Said one student, “When our workload becomes more difficult and

 A “math revolution” is underway at Clark College.
 Students in Chris Milner’s classes who readily admit they once struggled with mathematics insist his love and excitement for the subject is contagious.
 “Math has never been my favorite subject,” said one student.
 “But because of the excellent instruction by Chris Milner -- believe it or not -- now I think math is fun!”